 The Mission of Oregon Safe Schools and Communities Coalition (OSSCC) is to create safe schools and communities where every family can belong, every educator can teach, and every child can learn regardless of actual or perceived sexual orientation or gender identity.

-Gay Straight Alliance for Safe Schools (GSAFE) increases the capacity of Wisconsin students, educational staff, and families to create school environments in which LGBTQ youth and all students can thrive.
+Gay Straight Alliance for Safe Schools increases the capacity of LGBTQ students, educators, and families to create schools in Wisconsin where all youth thrive.

 Our Vision: We, the parents, families and friends of lesbian, gay, bisexual and transgender persons, celebrate diversity and envision a society that embraces everyone, including those of diverse sexual orientations and gender identities.